EXHIBIT B DATA PRIVACY ADDENDUM

-In the event that Summit Learning becomes aware of an unauthorized disclosure of or access to Student Data (a "Security Incident"), Summit Learning shall provide notice to the Partner School without undue delay or as required by the applicable state law (each, a "Security Incident Notification").
+In the event that Gradient Learning becomes aware of an unauthorized disclosure of or access to Student Data (a “Security Incident”), Gradient Learning shall provide notice to the Partner School without undue delay or as required by the applicable state law (each, a “Security Incident Notification”).

 - Unless otherwise required by the applicable law, the Security Incident Notification shall be written in plain language, shall be titled "Notice of Data Breach," and shall present the information described herein under the following headings: "What Happened," "What Information Was Involved," "What We Are Doing," "What You Can Do," and "For More Information."
 Additional information may be provided as a supplement to the notice.

-- The Security Incident Notification described above in Section 5.2(a) shall include such information required by the applicable state law and the following information:
+- The Security Incident Notification described above in Section 5.4(a) shall include such information required by the applicable state law and the following information: